-Said to be one of the top 3 children’s museum in the nation, I was in awe at every detail of this 48,000 square feet museum.
-The night after our visit, I was inspired from our visit that I wanted to own or put up a children’s museum in our area.
+Said to be one of the top 3 children’s museums in the nation, I was in awe at every detail of this 48,000 square feet museum.
+The night after our visit, I was inspired by our visit that I wanted to own or put up a children’s museum in our area.

 Everything at the Children’s Museum of Phoenix brings about learning through play and fun.
 I love how they have incorporated simple things like a pool noodle into one of their exhibits.
 This is not a museum where you cannot touch things by the way.
 You can touch, ride, explore, and experience everything.